Kim Kardashian 'Frustrated' With Ex Ye's Rants About Their Kids' Schooling, Wants Him To Keep 'Made Up' Issues Off The Internet

 He continued, “At this point everybody knows what ‘the system’ is code word for.
 I was removed from my dad by the system and the system removed me from my children.”

-This isn’t the first time Ye has complained about his four children–North, 10, Saint, 8, Chicago, 6, and Psalm, 4–attending the school in Chatsworth, CA. Kardashian, on the other hand, who filed for divorce from Ye in Feb.
-2021, insists the school is the best thing for their kids.
+This isn’t the first time Ye has complained about his four children–North, 10, Saint, 8, Chicago, 6, and Psalm, 4–attending the school in Chatsworth, Ca. Kardashian, on the other hand, who filed for divorce from Ye in February 2021, insists the school is the best thing for their kids.

 According to reports from Page Six, the reality star thinks Sierra Canyon is a “fantastic school” that provides their children with some sort of “consistency.”